 - a.
-Develop estimates of detection probabilities for a variety of substrates, ecoregions, and sampling methods and sampling designs. - b.
-Develop standardized techniques for detecting low abundance NZ mudsnail populations and for estimating densities in established populations.
+Develop estimates of detection probabilities for a variety of substrates, ecoregions, sampling methods and sampling designs. - b.
+Develop standardized techniques for detecting low abundance NZ mudsnail populations and for estimating densities in established populations. - c.

-- c.
 Monitor existing populations on a precise schedule to understand population trends and their response to environmental factors. - d.
-Evaluate different detection methods in different habitat types to provide a way for establishing confidence in data that people submit.
+Evaluate different detection methods in different habitat types to provide a way for establishing confidence in data that people submit. - e.
+Establish baseline data in States which currently have NZ mudsnails populations.